jonathaneunice/textdata/README.rst

     :trim:

-``textdata`` doesn't have any unique friction with Unicode characters and encodings, but any time you use Unicode characters in Python source files--especially in Python 2--care is warranted.
+``textdata`` doesn't have any unique friction with Unicode characters and encodings.
+That said, any time you use Unicode characters in Python source files, care is warranted--especially in Python 2!

 If your text includes Unicode characters, in Python 2 make sure to mark the string with a "u" prefix: ``u"`` |star| ``"``.
 You can